UEFA bans Ante Rebic for 5 European games for foul, insults

 NYON, Switzerland (AP) — UEFA has banned Ante Rebic for five European club games, a suspension which the Croatia forward will carry forward to his new club AC Milan.

-UEFA says its disciplinary panel found Rebic guilty of “serious rough play and insulting a match official” in a Europa League game for Eintracht Frankfurt last month.
+UEFA said Friday its disciplinary panel found Rebic guilty of “serious rough play and insulting a match official” in a Europa League game for Eintracht Frankfurt last month.

 Days later, Rebic moved on a two-year loan deal to Milan, which previously agreed with UEFA to take a one-season Europa League suspension for breaking financial monitoring rules.